kubevault/kubevault/docs/guides/secret-engines/aws/csi-driver.md

 - **Appbinding:** required to connect `CSI driver` with Vault server
 - **Role:** using this role `CSI driver` can access credentials from Vault server

 There are two ways to configure Vault server.
-You can use either use `Vault Operator` or use `vault` cli to manually configure a Vault server.
+You can use either use `KubeVault operator` or use `vault` cli to manually configure a Vault server.

 <ul class="nav nav-tabs" id="conceptsTab" role="tablist">
   <li class="nav-item">
-    <a class="nav-link active" id="operator-tab" data-toggle="tab" href="#operator" role="tab" aria-controls="operator" aria-selected="true">Using Vault Operator</a>
+    <a class="nav-link active" id="operator-tab" data-toggle="tab" href="#operator" role="tab" aria-controls="operator" aria-selected="true">Using KubeVault operator</a>
   </li>
   <li class="nav-item">
     <a class="nav-link" id="csi-driver-tab" data-toggle="tab" href="#csi-driver" role="tab" aria-controls="csi-driver" aria-selected="false">Using Vault CLI</a>